Black Hole Shadow with Soft Hair: Conclusion

 Our study in this paper is quite preliminary in the observational sense, since we consider only Schwarzschild-like black holes, since the Kerr-like black holes could be more common in the universe.
 However, at this stage there is no known solution for the Kerr black hole with soft hairs having been constructed.
 Despite that, the same methodology can be applied once new black hole solutions with soft hairs are found, and the shadow features we have found in this paper can serve as the reference guide for the new constructions.
 Moreover, the more generic soft hair functions beyond what considered in this paper could introduce more features for the shadow morphology, which requires more intensive study for the future works.

-\paragraph{Acknowledgments} We thank Hsu-Wen Chiang and Yu-Hsien Kung for pointing out the neat CLI form, and thank Che-Yu Chen for helpful discussions.
+\acknowledgments We thank Hsu-Wen Chiang and Yu-Hsien Kung for pointing out the neat CLI form, and thank Che-Yu Chen for helpful discussions.
 FLL is supported by Taiwan's Ministry of Science and Technology (MoST) through Grant No.~109-2112-M-003-007-MY3.
 AP is supported by MoST grant No.~109-2811-M-003-505 and No.~110-2811-M-003-507.
-HYP acknowledges the support of the Ministry of Education (MoE) Yushan Young Scholar Program, the Ministry of Science and Technology (MOST) under the grant 110-2112-M-003-007-MY2, and National Taiwan Normal University.
+HYP is supported by the Ministry of Education (MoE) Yushan Young Scholar Program, MoST grant 110-2112-M-003-007-MY2, and National Taiwan Normal University.
 We also thank National Center for Theoretical Sciences' partial support.